kunal703/Vistar-codepuzzle/README.md

 And if there's anything special we have to do to run your program, just let us know.
 A Makefile never hurt anyone.

+## Solution

+The approach used is to check if the polygon formed by the state boundaries in the states.json contains the coordinates or not.
+If found, return the state name.

+The states.json provided had error in its structured, I made some changes to make it properly structured.
+We can now run the server and check states for the locations.

 ## Instructions to run the server

 Clone the repository and go to the directory